Clinical Child and Adolescent Psychology

 • Social emotions and understanding others’ emotions

-In the second 4 lectures different aspects of emotional competence will be applied to social and interpersonal problems and psychopathology in children and adolescents.
+In the second 4 lectures different aspects of emotional competence will be applied to positive social and interpersonal adjustment and psychopathology in children and adolescents.
 A central question is, what happens when the process of emotion socialization goes awry, what are the consequences for children and adolescents?
 The lectures will consider how deficits in emotional competence contribute to psychopathology, both internalizing and externalizing problems.
 The lectures will also discuss how psychopathology may hinder the emotion socialization process.
-For example, how does an extremely anxious child learn to regulate his/her emotions?
-We will also pay attention to the question of how knowledge about emotional competence can be used in the treatment of youth psychopathology.
-Example aspects of emotional competence and psychopathology that may be dealt with are:
+For example, how do depressive symptoms influence the social relationships of adolescents?
+Example aspects of emotional competence and psychopathology that may be dealt with are

 • Emotional competence and social adjustment

 • Emotion regulation and externalizing psychopathology

 • Students will be able to critically read and discuss the recent developmental literature based on scientific articles.
 These articles cover 1. current emotion theories, especially those which focus on development during infancy, childhood and adolescence; 2. the influence of various interpersonal and intrapersonal factors on emotion-socialisation( e.g., different groups with communicative impairments); 3. developmental psychopathology in relation to emotional competence deficits.
 This provides students with tools to keep up to date with the newest insights in their field once they’ve entered the workplace.

 • Students will be able to explore a given topic in-depth and critically think about the operationalization of the topics discussed into an assessment tool.
 This prepares the students for conducting research in the workplace.